 The positive effects of pets are that they help people communicate and develop their children.

 With a pet, the child learns to relate, communicate, and treat someone else with care and understanding.
-They develop emotional intelligence and a sense of responsibility and become more intelligent and inclined to listen.
-The dog and cat also provide stability and can help those who are more insecure.
+They develop emotional intelligence and a sense of responsibility, and become more intelligent and inclined to listen.
+The dog and cat also provide stability and can help those more insecure.

 Communication between pet and child often occurs on an equal footing, first regarding height, as the small child crawls.
 Both learn and get to know each other not with words but with non-verbal language and proxemics, i.e. gestures, behaviour, and spaces.